Medically reviewed in March 2023

 The first step to helping someone is recognizing there’s a problem.
-Here’s how to spot the signs of opioid use before it’s too late.
+Here’s how to spot the signs of opioid use disorder before it’s too late.

 Signs of opioid intoxication